krevanth/ZAP/README.md

 ### Bugs and Known Issues

  - Issues with the Thumb ISA.
- - SWAP does not keep CYC signal asserted.
+ - SWAP does not bypass cache.

 ### Bus Interface